- Managing the school’s budget.

 Mrs Katherine Marks

-I am married with a son who has just begun in KS2 and a step-daughter who embarked on her university life.
+I am married with a son who is now in year 5 and a step-daughter who embarked on her university life.

 Ms Bethan Witherow